 In addition to his clinical work and research, Tim is an Executive Committee member for Sports Physiotherapy New Zealand.
 He also holds membership with Physiotherapy New Zealand, the Occupational Health special interest group, and the New Zealand Manipulative Physiotherapists Association.

 Tim has provided acute injury cover for a variety of sporting events so is familiar with a range of sporting demands and their injuries.
 He has particular physiotherapy experience with rugby at club and representative level from Otago, Canterbury, Waikato, and Bay of Plenty.
-As a skilled sports physiotherapist he is able to transfer these practice principles across other sports or musculoskeletal disorders.
+As a skilled sports physiotherapist, he is able to transfer these practice principles to other sports or musculoskeletal disorders.